nano-o/streamlet/README.md

 For example, it takes only about 15 minutes to exhaustively explore all executions with 3 processes, 2 payloads, and 6 epochs; in contrast, it took about 4 hours and 20 minutes with the previous specification.

 Note that this style of reduction is well-known and was used by [Dwork, Lynch, and Stockmeyer](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) in 1984 in order to simplify reasoning about their algorithms.
+Several recent frameworks use this type of reduction to help engineers design and verify their algorithms.
-There is even a recent framework called [PSync](https://github.com/dzufferey/psync) that provides a programming language to develop consensus algorithms directly in a model similar to the deterministic-scheduler model and an efficient runtime system to deploy such algorithms.
+For example, [PSync](https://github.com/dzufferey/psync) provides a programming language to develop consensus algorithms directly in a model similar to the deterministic-scheduler model and an efficient runtime system to deploy such algorithms.
+We have taken a rather ad-hoc and informally justified approach to our epoch-by-epoch reduction of Streamlet.
+In contrast, methods such as [inductive sequentialization](https://bkragl.github.io/papers/pldi2020.pdf), supported by the [Civl verifier](https://civl-verifier.github.io/), offer a principled approach to applying such reductions.

 ### Expressing the liveness property